 Email of Urgency

 Spoofers are smart enough to sometimes get hold of your personal family information.
 They use the information to get hold of a promising amount by showing “family urgency”.
-For an instance, email sent in the name of a close relative where the content revolves around showing urgency in the form of health or financial crunch.
+For instance, an email sent in the name of a close relative where the content revolves around showing urgency in the form of health or financial crunch.

 Tips to Overcome Spam Emails

 - Filter your spam: Train your spam filter in such a way that it will release a red flag for every form of spam detection.
 Simply configure the setting and action to improvise the performance.
 In Gmail, you will see a Report Spam text at the top of the page.
 Click it to spam filter your mailbox.
-While on the other hand, you will come across your important emails being stacked in the spam folder, just go to the folder and click on “NOT SPAM “button.
+On the other hand, you will come across your important emails being stacked in the spam folder, just go to the folder and click on the “NOT SPAM “button.

-With the growing trend of ‘Email Marketing’ spoof emails are also inclining at the same pace.
+With the growing trend of ‘Email Marketing’, spoof emails are also inclining at the same pace.
 Many innocent email receivers have become the victim of several fraudulent acts.
 We inform our users to fully utilize the above-mentioned tips and tricks to get hold of spam emails.